kristogj/chatbot/README.md

 # Chatbot using Recurrent Neural Networks with Attention

+## Setup
+You need to have PyTorch installed.
+Run main to try out the model.
+If you would like to train it, remove the comments in line 55 and 56 and edit config.yaml 'checkpoint_iter' to 0.
+You will find all different kind of settings there.
+Download the pre-trained model from [here](https://drive.google.com/open?id=1Ww2c62fRhunuddXHoFz86oHdVydyTk5C).
+Easiest thing would be tp just copy the whole folder structure, and add it to the data folder together with the dataset.

 ## Dataset
 The [Cornell Movie-Dialog Corpus](https://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html) is a rich dataset of movie character dialog: